See my guide on how to use an Instant Pot.

 Enchiladas stuffed with creamy avocado and cheese, and smothered in the best homemade enchilada sauce.
-These avocado enchiladas are my favorite easy enchilada recipe!
+These avocado enchiladas are a delicious and easy enchilada recipe!

 Who out there loves enchiladas?!
-If I had to pick a favorite type of food, it would most likely be Mexican… well, maybe Italian would be first (hello, pizza!) but Mexican is a very close second.
-And of all of the Mexican food options, enchiladas (and enchilada flavored dishes) are definitely my fave.
+If I had to pick a favorite type of food, it would most likely be Mexican food.
+Out of all of the Mexican food options, enchiladas are definitely my favorite.

-If it’s a rolled enchilada you’re craving, then these Avocado Enchiladas are for you!
+If you’re craving enchiladas but don’t have a lot of time to make them, then these Avocado Enchiladas are for you!
 This is seriously the easiest rolled enchilada recipe.
 The avocado filling is so quick and easy to make, you can even pull these together on a weeknight, no problem.

 I make these with my homemade enchilada sauce, which takes 10 minutes, tops, of active time.
 The avocado filling can be prepped in less than 10 minutes as well.
 Grate some cheese and you’re ready to roll!
 Literally.
 Sorry, I couldn’t help myself! 😉

 I like these enchiladas best with corn tortillas.
-Using corn tortillas also makes this recipe gluten free, for those of you who need or choose to follow a GF diet.
+Using corn tortillas also makes this recipe gluten-free.

 Gently warm the tortillas in the microwave, dip them in the sauce, spoon in some filling, roll them up, and place them in your baking dish.
 Spoon some more sauce and a bit more cheese over the enchiladas and bake.
 I went light on the sauce for these photos, but we like these best with more sauce than you see in the pictures.
 Sauce them according to your tastes!